Aayush-singh21/Optimizing-Business-Growth-with-Tableau-for-Sales-and-Profit-Enhancement-/README.md

 Sales Performance Dashboard

-This Power BI sales dashboard provides a comprehensive overview of key metrics, including total sales, profit margins, and customer segmentation analysis.
+This Tableau sales dashboard provides a comprehensive overview of key metrics, including total sales, profit margins, and customer segmentation analysis.
 The dashboard tracks year-over-year growth, identifies unprofitable products, and highlights the impact of discounts on profitability.
 It also offers insights into emerging sales trends and product performance, enabling data-driven decisions to enhance business growth.

 Key features: